Preparing for Exams

 Along with active study, you need to get organised!

 Create a space where you can study that meets your needs.
-This year you will also need to identify a space to take your exams.
-Our avatars will show you how you can introduce active learning to your routine in UCC's Top Tips for student learning online.
+Our avatars will show you how you can introduce active learning to your routine in UCC's Top Tips for student learning.

 One of the most important things is time management.
-It can be difficult at this time as you are staying at home much more that you are used to.
-It is important that you set up some sort of routine and remember that each task you complete, each concept you learn adds to your preparation for the exams.
+It is important that you set up some sort of routine and remember that each task you complete, as well as each concept you learn, adds to your preparation for the exams.

 Next, get exam organised: